 Below you can find more specific technologies which can directly impact Six Sigma philosophy:

-Process mining is an emerging technology to boost the Six Sigma approach and improve business performance by identifying bottlenecks and reasons for them.
+Process mining boosts the Six Sigma approach and improves business performance by identifying bottlenecks and reasons for them.
 By using process mining tools, businesses can see their “as-is” processes, compare them with the desired processes, and detect root-causes by analyzing the discrepancies.
 By that, process mining enables the Six Sigma methodology to reduce deviations in processes much faster.
-Below you can find an example of a process mining interface.
-In the below image, 45% of all cases are compatible with the desired model, and 55% are nonconforming.

 Here is how process mining can impact the DMAIC cycle step by step: